janwyl1/react-unit-tests/README.md

 ## Installation

-Clone the repo and run `yarn install`
+Clone the repo and run `npm install`

 ## Start

-After the successfull installation of the packages: `yarn dev`
+After the successfull installation of the packages: `npm run dev`

 ## Tests

-To run unit tests in watch mode, use: `yarn run test`
+To run unit tests in watch mode, use: `npm run test`

-To generate unit test coverage information, use `yarn run coverage`
+To generate unit test coverage information, use `npm run coverage`